rq/django-rq/README.rst

 .. image::  demo-django-rq-json-dashboard.png

-Additionaly, these statistics are also accessible from  the command line.
+Additionally, these statistics are also accessible from  the command line.

 .. code-block:: bash